hashicorp/consul/website/source/docs/guides/connect-gateways.md

 Consul Connect is Consul’s service mesh offering, which allows users to observe and secure service-to-service communication.
-Because Connect implements mutual TLS between services, it also provides users with a way to help services in different datacenters communicate with each other through mesh gateways.
-Using gateways for inter-datacenter communication can prevent each Connect proxy from needing an accessible address, and frees operators from worrying about IP overlap between datacenters.
+Because Connect implements mutual TLS between services, it also provides users with a way to help services in different datacenters communicate with each other through mesh gateways by taking advantage of Server Name Indication (SNI).
+Using gateways for inter-datacenter communication can prevent each Connect proxy from needing an accessible IP address, and frees operators from worrying about IP address overlap between datacenters.

 In this guide, you will configure Consul Connect across multiple Consul